“Executives are increasingly banding together in peer groups to learn from and support each other.” Wall Street Journal

 Most agency owners have a handful of employees who really help run the show.
 By title, you might call them a COO, CFO, Director of Account Service, Director of a key department, or even Operations Manager.
 If you’re into Traction by Gino Wickman, they’re your Integrator.
 But whatever you call them — they’re invaluable and you have a vested interest in continuing to invest in their development, career growth, and job satisfaction.

 That’s why we created the Key Executives Network.
 Much like our owner peer groups, these networks are made up of highly qualified key players in agencies all across North America.
-They meet with the same cohort of people every six months (October and April) in Chicago to learn from each other, create connections they can lean on in between meetings, and get personal mentorship from AMI team member, agency owner, and grower of leaders — Del Esparza.
+They meet with the same cohort of people every six months (October and April) in Denver to learn from each other, create connections they can lean on in between meetings, and get personal mentorship from AMI team member, agency owner, and grower of leaders — Del Esparza.

 Why enroll your employee in a key executive network?